-Michigan has so much to offer in the way of outdoor fun and Northern Michigan is undoubtedly a premier destination for family fun, but we also boast tons of great events and attractions down here in Southern Michigan.
-So rub the blur out of your eyes from your long winters nap and check out my recommendations for four of the best ways you could spend a Saturday this spring.
+Michigan has so much to offer in the way of outdoor fun and Northern Michigan is undoubtedly a premier destination for family fun, but we also boast tons of great events and attractions in spring down here in Southern Michigan.
+So rub the blur out of your eyes from your long winter nap and check out my recommendations for four of the best ways you could spend a Saturday this spring in Michigan.

 The Eastern Market is just plain cool.
 There is so much to see and explore.
 There are entire pavilions devoted to hanging plants, potted plants, flowers, trees, and shrubs.
 It is a great place to gather all of your spring gardening needs at RIDICULOUSLY low prices.
 Take a wagon (or two) to hold the plants while you continue exploring.

 Past the plants are pavilions dedicated to Michigan-made products and produce.
 Amish folks from Up North bring amazing baked goods with them.
 We grab some fresh bread (and perhaps a pack of cookies) every time we go.
 They also have tons of varieties of pickled goods, candies, popcorns, coffee, fruits, and vegetables from across the Mitten.